mrworf/pika2mqtt/README.md

 ## Docker image

 To simplify things, you can also run this as a docker image.
-The arguments above are provided via environment variables URL, MQTT and BASETOPIC.
-You need to run it with a terminal (ie, `-t`) or it will not work
+The arguments above are provided via environment variables HOSTNAME, MQTT and BASETOPIC.
+You need to run it with a terminal (ie, `-t`) or it will not work.

+Also, if you mount `id_rsa` file into `/key/id_rsa` then it will be able to monitor the service on the inverter and restart it if needed.

 The project is published on https://hub.docker.com/r/mrworf/pika2mqtt